1) The literature track.

 French 398 will focus on a specific topic in French.
-It will usually focus on three texts, one of which will be theoretical and two of which being primary texts.
+It will usually focus on three texts, one of which will be theoretical and the other two primary texts.
 Particular attention will be paid to research techniques, the assembling of a bibliography, and the types of resources and critical perspectives that constitute and legitimate an advanced research project.

 a) The Senior Essay in the Literature Track:

 Those wishing to write a thesis will have a number of important deadlines to follow during their senior year.

 - Spring semester of senior year, students will take a 300 level course in French.
 In the first two weeks of classes s/he will consult with the professor to confirm that s/he is using the course to write the senior essay.
 Meetings will also be an opportunity to confirm the writing schedule for the semester (spelled out below) and to discuss potential second readers/examiners.
 This second reader can be an important resource throughout the semester but s/he will be most important when correcting and evaluating the final draft and participating in the oral defense.